networknt/light-doc/content/en/tutorial/open-banking/docker-compose/_index.md

       #    env: "dev"
 ```

-As you can see, the each service has its config folder named as the service.
+As you can see, each service has its config folder named as the service.

 Create these folders and copy the values.yml from accounts/security/src/main/resources/config.

-We also need to update overwrite some of the values in the server.yml to enable registry and dynamic port.
+We also need to update/overwrite some of the values in the server.yml to enable registry and dynamic port.

 Let's update the values.yml as following.